-Importantly though, sensitivity to a large variety of carriers can complicate the interpretation of the results.
+Importantly though, sensitivity to a large variety of populations can complicate the interpretation of the results.
 Extracting quantitative information from transient microscopy relies on the extraction of the change in variance of the excited state population, given by $\Delta\sigma^2 = \sigma(t)^2 -\sigma(0)^2$.
 To determine the variance, most Transient Microscopy studies fit the different time-slices to a Gaussian function\cite{shcherbakov-wu_persistent_2024}\cite{deng_imaging_2020}\cite{feldman_inverted_nodate}\cite{thiebes_quantifying_2024}.
-However, as a number studies have shown, complex dynamics can emerge when multiple mobile species are present\cite{kulig_exciton_2018}\cite{seitz_mapping_2021}\cite{magdaleno_role_2025}, in the presence of higher order recombination, or when subpopulations of trapped and free carrier dynamically interchange with each other.
-Importantly, in TScM, depending on the type of carrier and its corresponding sign of the change in refractive index of the material, both positive and negative contrast can be obtained, in some cases even co-existing\cite{weaver_detecting_2023}\cite{utterback_nanoscale_2021}.
-Careful evaluation of the spatiotemporal evolution in the presence of the co-existence of multiple carrier species is therefore critical and requires more accurate quantitative analyze that go beyond Gaussian approximations of the carrier distribution.
+However, as a number studies have shown, complex dynamics can emerge when multiple mobile species are present\cite{kulig_exciton_2018}\cite{seitz_mapping_2021}\cite{magdaleno_role_2025}, in the presence of higher order recombination, or when subpopulations of trapped and free carriers dynamically interchange with each other.
+Importantly, in TScM, depending on the type of population and its corresponding effect in the refractive index of the material, both positive and negative contrast can be obtained, in some cases both effects can even coexist\cite{weaver_detecting_2023}\cite{utterback_nanoscale_2021}.
+Careful evaluation of the spatiotemporal evolution in the presence of the coexistence of multiple populations is therefore critical and requires more accurate quantitative analyses that go beyond Gaussian approximations of the carrier distribution.